Do I need a specialist medical accountant?

 The impact of your personal pension contributions, annual allowance and life time allowance.

 Do you pay into the NHS pension scheme?
 Are you aware that if you and your employer contribute too much then you could suffer a tax charge?
 The rules are extremely complex but we can connect you to an expert to help you.
 If you haven’t done so, check your pension statement via https://www.nhsbsa.nhs.uk/employee-section If you have a threshold income greater than £110,000 per year, or an adjusted income of £150,000 per year (or more) you could get a large annual allowance tax charge.
 We can match you with a specialist today who can advise you on pension issues.

 If you are employed by the NHS and doing private or locum work.

 This scenario has tax and pension implications and professional advice and planning could save you a lot of money.
 Your National Insurance position needs to be carefully calculated to avoid paying too much tax.
 If you work via a limited company then advice from an accountant should be sought due to recent changes in IR35 legislation.
 Find an independent specialist medical accountant and book your free initial consultation here.

 If you are renting out a home you will likely need to declare your rental income and pay tax on any rental profits.
-An accountant will help you calculate these profits, offset some of the costs to reduce your tax bill, and help with the resulting Self assessment tax return which will be due.
-When you sell the property there are potential tax reliefs to utilise.
+An accountant will help you calculate these profits, offset some of the costs to reduce your tax bill, and help with the resulting Self-assessment tax return which will be due.
+When you sell the property there could be potential tax reliefs to utilise.